synw/django-mqueue/README.md

 ## Todo

-- [ ] Templatetags based on event classes
+- [ ] Templatetags based on event classes and content types